Amazon's Black Friday 2018 deals start now!

 Starting Friday, Nov.
 16

-A full week ahead of Black Friday, it's all about the tablets:
+A full week ahead of Black Friday, it's all about the tablets, smart home cameras, and bulk Echo discounts:

 Fire 7 Kids Edition tablet: $69.99 ($30 off)Sarah Tew